-‘Double Shot At Love’ Star Derynn Paige Gives Fans An ‘Up Close & Personal’ Look At Her Ample Cleavage
+'Double Shot At Love' Star Derynn Paige Gives Fans An 'Up Close & Personal' Look At Her Ample Cleavage

-Derynn Paige snapped a new photo for Instagram where she gave her 295,000 followers an up-close-and-personal look at her ample cleavage.
-The reality television star, who shared the small screen with Jersey Shore: Family Vacation stars Paul “Pauly D” DelVecchio and Vinny Guadagnino for two seasons on Double Shot at Love, has teased her followers on the social media site with a series of luscious snaps that showed off her sun-kissed skin.
+Derynn Paige added a new photo to Instagram and gave her 295,000 followers an up-close and personal look at her ample cleavage.
+The reality television star -- who shared the small screen with Jersey Shore: Family Vacation stars Paul "Pauly D" DelVecchio and Vinny Guadagnino for two seasons on Double Shot at Love -- has teased her followers on the social media platform with a series of luscious snaps which showcased her sun-kissed skin.
 All appeared to have been taken during a Florida vacation.

 In the newest upload, the raven-haired beauty filled the frame with her tanned and toned upper body.

-She wore a black bikini top that had thin straps that wrapped around her neck.
-The cups of the top were cut away and featured an open neckline that showed off her ample cleavage.
-The material had a sheen to it and featured accent stitching on the cups.
+She wore a black bikini top which had thin straps that wrapped around her neck.
+The skimpy number featured an open neckline which revealed her ample cleavage.
+The material also had a sheen to it which was evident in the sunlight.

-In the pic, Derynn leaned her head onto her left knuckle.
-Her nails featured a pretty pale manicure.
+In the pic, Derynn rested her cheek against her left hand.
+Her nails featured a soft, pale manicure.

-A gold necklace with her full name written in script fell at her collarbone.

-Derynn peered at the camera.
-Her eyes were covered with an oversized pair of tortoise sunglasses in a distinct shape.
-The top was cut straight across the tops of her peppers before dipping into a circular shape at the bottom.
-A triangular cutout lay atop the bridge of her nose.
-This stylish accessory had orange-toned lenses.
+Derynn faced the camera.
+Her eyes were covered with an oversized pair of tortoiseshell-framed sunglasses.
+The top of the stylish accessories cut straight across her face.
+The shades boasted gradient lenses.

-Atop the crown of her head, covering her hair, which was worn long and loose, was a wrap in a leopard print.
+Covering the top of her head was a wrap in an animal print.
+The colors in it included white, black and brown.
+The lengths of her hair were worn long and loose.

 Derynn was photographed in a sunny outdoor area.
-In the background, dark green foliage was seen as the sun’s rays touched the buildings and fenceline.
+In the background, dark green foliage was seen as the sun's rays touched the buildings and fence line.

 Double Shot at Love's Brittani and Marissa Lucchese were some of the first to comment on their gorgeous pal's overall look.